AshParker19/42_minishell/docs/documentation.md

 - Whitespaces inside the variable value will be marked as `NO_SPACE` characters ([:book:](#removal-of-whitespaces-of-expanded-variable-values)).
 Therefore the [:book:tokenizer](#tokenizing) can make multiple tokens out of it.
 - If the variable is part of the [:book:heredoc limiter](#extract-limiter) it won't be expanded! (e.g. `<< $USER cat`)

-:bulb:  Activate the [info mode](#info-mode) to see the expanded input string states during runtime.
+:bulb:  Activate the [:book:info mode](#info-mode) to see the expanded input string states during runtime.

 <details>
   <summary>✏️ Examples</summary>